will-koz/cumin/txt/personalizing.md

 can look at [example.json](../etc/example.json) if you have questions about Cumin input, or if my documentation is terrible.)

-Cumin takes a frame from the inside of the `page` array.
+Cumin takes a frame from the inside of the `page` object.
 (This can be specified in the `frame` GET variable.)
 The documentation for writing a frame is kept in [Keywords.md](Keywords.md).
+For each page, the `content` field is an array of items.